Fay Weldon: Writing career

 In 1963 Weldon began writing for radio and television.
-In 1967, her first novel, The Fat Woman's Joke was published.
+Four years later her first novel, The Fat Woman's Joke, was published.
 "When I submitted my first novel in 1966 it was accepted without demur.
 I thought this was because I was a wonderful writer, But it wasn't.
 It was because I had learned to have nothing turned down."
 She subsequently built a successful and prolific career, publishing over thirty novels, collections of short stories, films for television, newspaper and magazine articles and becoming a well-known face and voice on the BBC.
 She described herself as a "writeaholic".

 In 1971 Weldon wrote the first episode of the landmark television series Upstairs, Downstairs, for which she won a Writers Guild award for Best British TV Series Script.
 In 1980 Weldon wrote the screenplay for director/producer John Goldschmidt's television movie Life for Christine, which told the true story of a 15-year-old girl's life imprisonment.
 The film was shown in prime-time on the ITV Network by Granada Television.
 She also wrote the screenplay for the 1980 BBC miniseries adaptation of Jane Austen's Pride and Prejudice, starring Elizabeth Garvie and David Rintoul.
 In 1989, she contributed to the book for the Petula Clark West End musical Someone Like You.

 Weldon's most celebrated work is her 1983 novel The Life and Loves of a She-Devil, which she wrote at the age of 52.

 Her novel The Hearts and Lives of Men was written and published in serial form, appearing in the British magazine Woman between 1 February and 15 November 1986.
-She told The New York Times, "It was written as the Dickens novels were written....You made it up as you went along, confined by the structure of the story, which is going to go on for you don't know how long—but you have to be able to bring it to an end with three weeks' warning."
+She told The New York Times: "It was written as the Dickens novels were written....You made it up as you went along, confined by the structure of the story, which is going to go on for you don't know how long—but you have to be able to bring it to an end with three weeks' warning."

-In 1993 her play Mr Director was produced at the Orange Tree Theatrre in London.
+In 1993, her play Mr Director was produced at the Orange Tree Theatre in London.
 Its subject was the treatment of juveniles in a children's home.

 In 2000, Weldon's novel The Bulgari Connection became notorious for its product placement, naming the jewellers not only in the title but another 34 times, while a minimum of 12 times was stipulated in the £18,000 contract.